-2.10.1 The central heating thermostat has a dial knob for boiler temperature control in the range 55/82°C. This is shown on the knob as number 1 to 6 and should you wish to turn the boiler off for a short period, turn the knob to the OFF position.
+2.10.1 The central heating thermostat has a dial knob for boiler temperature control in the range 55/80°C. This is shown on the knob as a graduated marking and should you wish to turn the boiler off for a short period, turn the knob to the OFF position.

 Settings.
-You our advised not to operate your boiler below 55°C which relates to setting number 3 on your control knob.
+You our advised not to operate your boiler below 55°C which relates to the mid position setting on your control knob.

-For normal heating, select between number 4 and 5 (70/76°C) on your control knob.
-In severe weather conditions it may be necessary to select number 6 (82°C) on your control knob.
+For normal heating, select between mid to full position 55/80°C on your control knob to meet your requirements.
+In severe weather conditions it may be necessary to select full 80°C on your control knob.

-2.10.2 The hot water control thermostat This range is from 30-80°C and has numbers 1 to 6.
-The use of this control allows you to limit the stored water temperature, select the number in the range (1 = 30°C to 6 = 80°C), that best suits your needs.
+2.10.2 The hot water control thermostat This has a range from 55-80°C. The use of this control allows you to limit the stored water temperature.
+Select the required temperature between mid 55°C and full 80°C to best suits your needs.
+If using a thermostatic mixer shower or blending valve, boiler could go to high limit.
+In this case a pipe stat should be fitted, please contact our office.